 Embark on a 3 day/2 night cycling trip in charming Alsace.

 Your biking adventure starts on the edge of an Alsatian vineyard and continues through beautiful valleys, overlooked by magnificent castles perched high in the mountains.
-You will visit the villages of Riquewhir, Turckheim, and Eguisheim, and of course we'll visit the village of Voegtlinshoffen, which some think produces the best white wines in all of France!
+You will visit the villages of Riquewhir, Turckheim, and Eguisheim, and the village of Voegtlinshoffen, which some think produces the best white wines in all of France!

 Price: $925 per person (rail not included)